 Ask whether the transit stop is long enough for you to pick up your animal and look after them in between the flights, checking on their comfort.
 Alternatively, if you book through a pet transport company, can they pick up the animal and look after them in their own facilities?

 Scheduling two flights also makes it more difficult to avoid the heat of the day.
 Perhaps consider booking a flight that arrives late at night then another one that leaves in the early hours of the morning, particularly if it’s the temperatures of the transit stop that you’re worried about.

 Freight terminals at airports, if your dog is flying as cargo, are generally not air-conditioned.
-(At least some terminals are, such as the terminals in Dubai, but this is not common.)
+(While some terminals are, such as the terminals in Dubai, this is not common.)
 The temperatures inside are fine for your pet, but they will stay cooler until closer to the flight if they spend longer in your air-conditioned house or car.

 When I was flying my dog on a spring day in Australia that coincided with a heat wave, I was advised when I called the airline to drop him off later rather than earlier (but still within the time window).
 Dropping your pet off later also means they can take a toilet break later.

 It’s a requirement of the crates used to fly dogs in the hold that they have a water dispenser accessible to your pet, that can be filled from outside.
 Make sure your pet’s crate has one, or even two.
 Generally I fill it at the last minute, when about to drop off my pet, to minimise spillage.